St. Louis Arts Awards

 3 January, 2023

 The Arts and Education Council (A&E) has a new date for the 2023 Arts Awards Gala.
 The new date is Monday, April 17th at the same time and same location, the Chase Park Plaza Hotel.
 This shift allows time to produce a more robust show for the community in celebration of A&E’s grand 60th Anniversary as we recognize 27 dynamic 2023 honorees.
-We will also be able to address the major supply and demand issues affecting the manufacturing of our actual 2023 award, an innovative design that is being produced by critically acclaimed creative designer and artist, and native St. Louisan, DL Warfield.
+We will also be able to address the major supply and demand issues affecting the manufacturing of our actual 2023 award, with a beautiful design that is being produced locally by St. Louis' only publicly accessible glass art studio & education center, Third Degree Glass Factory.

-So, join us on the Road to 60 during this festive and spectacular gala production which will amplify the brilliant artistry of our 2023 honorees!
+So, join us on the Road to 60 during this festive ceremony which will amplify the brilliant artistry of our 2023 honorees!

 The Arts and Education Council is thrilled to recognize the incredible artists, organizations, and individuals that KEEP ART HAPPENING in our local communities and make our great bi-state region such a vibrant place to live, work and play.
-We are excited to have as our host of this year’s big show, the legendary Ron Himes, in addition we will feature an all-star orchestra and surprise performances under the direction of our maestro, Alerica Anderson.
+We are excited to have John Nickel, of Switch Creative Agency and Production House and veteran of over two decades of A&E Awards, serve as Producer, the legendary Ron Himes, previous A&E Award winner, serve as Emcee, and current A&E Award honoree, the amazing Steve Schankman, join us a Music Director.

 Our 2023 honorees are: NATIONAL ARTS ICONS: David Steward II, Academy Award-winning Producer; LIFETIME ACHIEVEMENT IN THE ARTS: Barbara Berner, St. Louis Children’s Choirs Artistic Director and CEO; Judy Best-Person, Artistic Director at Best Dance & Talent Center; Dr. Eugene B. Redmond, Emeritus Professor of English SIUE and esteemed Poet Laureate of East Saint Louis, Illinois since 1976; EXCELLENCE IN THE ARTS: Steve Schankman, Founder of Contemporary Productions; EXCELLENCE IN PHILANTHROPY: John Russell, Broadway Producer, Arts Enthusiast, Philanthropist, Financial Advisor, and Executive of Russell Wealth Management Group.